fiberseq/fibertools-rs/README.md

 ![Center](/images/center.png)

+# `ft-predict-m6a`
+[Help page for predict-m6a](/docs/ft-predict-m6a-help.md).
+Predict m6A positions using HiFi kinetics data and encode the results in the MM and ML bam tags.

 # TODO
 - [ ] Add `rustybam` stats to ft `all`
-- [ ] Add CNN to CI
+- [x] Add CNN to CI
-- [ ] Option to keep full float info in predict-m6a
+- [x] Option to keep full float info in predict-m6a
 - [x] Add option for all format but without sequence
 - [x] handle broken pipe errors in `ft-extract`
 - [x] add rq to all